|This is the portal to the mine, worked every day, rain or shine by Billy Heaton, until his death in 1924|

 One more mining settlement arose in the 1930’s.
 It was a shantytown built by unemployed and destitute people during the Great Depression.
 These types of makeshift towns rose up all over the United States, nicknamed Hoovervilles after President Hoover.
 This particular one was originally called Ragtown, but later became known as Klondike.
 About 500 people, including women and children populated the shacks, lean-tos and even ramshackle automobiles.
 They came from all walks of life, but very few had any previous prospecting experience.
 A grocery store was set up and gold dust could be sold there for $16 an ounce.
 Of course the grocery clerk would take his cut before sending the gold to the mint in Sacramento.
 Panning and sluicing were permitted, but hydraulic mining was prohibited.
 The average prospector made about $1.50 per day.
 The fate of Klondike is unknown, but eventually the settlement faded away.

-Bernie McGrath, modern day prospector and unofficial Mayor of the East Fork.
+The late Bernie McGrath, prospector & unofficial Mayor of the East Fork.
 Photo by Sarina Finkelstein

 Is there still gold in the East Fork today?
 You bet there is.
 And you'll see dozens of panners and sluicers on any given weekend trying to find their fortune.
 According to the U.S Forest Service, and the 1928 Mining Act, it's illegal to remove minerals from the San Gabriel River, however this law is rarely, if ever, enforced.
 Virtually nothing is left of Eldoradoville today, however if you type "Eldoradoville" into Google Earth's search engine you'll see the approximate location of this former boom town.
+It was located close to the merge of Cattle Canyon and the East Fork.
 A primitive campground now rests on this site.
-I have found numerous stone cabin ruins upstream.
+I have found no trace of the town, but numerous stone cabin ruins upstream.

 1 of 3 different thistles that grow in this area; the Bull, the Milk and the Cobweb.
 This one's a Bull Thistle.